Dr. Touré served as the Prime Minister of Senegal from September 2013 until July 2014. She was the second female Prime Minister of Senegal.

 Aminata Touré was born in 1962 and holds a PhD in International Business Administration and Finance and masters in Economics from University of Burgundy.

 She was Justice Minister from 2012 to 2013 where she focused on anti-corruption campaigns.
 She is currently a special envoy of President Macky Sall for Internal and External Affairs.
 Since 2014, she led several Presidential election observation missions including in Mauritius, Côte d’Ivoire, Liberia and Kenya, where she co-led the first round of the election observation mission on behalf of the Carter Center with then-US Secretary of State, John Kerry.
-Dr. Aminata Touré will be a Harvard Kennedy School Fisher Family Fellow with the Future of Diplomacy Project in the academic year 2018-2019.
+She served as the President’s Special Envoy for Internal and External Affairs (2015-2019).
+Dr. Aminata Touré held the position of Harvard Kennedy School Fisher Family Fellow with the Future of Diplomacy Project in the academic year 2018-2019.

 Her areas of competence include Economy, Good governance, and Gender.
 She has experience in the latter working as a director for the Gender and Human Rights World at UNFPA.
 Dr. Touré is fluent in English, French and Wolof and has led more than 30 UNFPA worldwide publications.